dgcuff/blog.github.io/_posts/2022-08-22-naming-a-class-the-same-as-an-instance.md

 So now we have the class called Provider, and an object within that class, also called Provider.
 To which the developer then adds the second object (in the same class) called Reseller.
 Remember, the need for the second object is what caused the developer to create a class.

 If you name a class and its object the exact same thing, that will cause the computer no issues at all.
 (Depending on the language you're using.
-It's not like as though creating an object without a class is great programming practice, but this blog is about technical writing, not programming.)
+It's not as though creating an object without a class is great programming practice, but this blog is about technical writing, not programming.)
 The computer will neither blink nor hiccup and yet will never confuse the two.
 How could it?
 One's a class, and the other is an object.
 You humans are so dumb.

 But the identically named class and object will eventually cause issues for the user.
 If the classes and objects are exposed in a programming interface, the user will have issues distressingly soon.